valentinatihova/DA_projects/README.md

 # Data Analyst Projects

-This repository is a place to share my code and notebooks for data analyst projects using Python, SQL, PowerBi and Tableau.
+This repository is a place to share my code and notebooks for data analyst projects using Python, SQL, PowerBI and Tableau.

 Reach me on [Linkedin](www.linkedin.com/in/valentina-tikhova) | [Telegram](https://t.me/Tikhova_Valentina)